Coming in May 2019!

 The highest value in our workplaces has been productivity, and while that seems normal to us, we have paid a price as individual workers, teams, and organizations.
 We are jeopardizing the soul of our greatest resource: the human being side of our doers; knowing and honoring each other's strengths, preferences, and unique experiences as human beings; the challenge to bring all this essential humanity into a deeper innovative collaboration.

-So in The Strategic Stop I lay out seven vital pauses designed to increase human well-being and effective living in and out of the workplace; seven practices to include in the regular rhythm of your life: Start with rest, State your Why, Strengthen self-awareness, Shift limiting beliefs, Sharpen strengths, Surround yourself with support, and sabbath your time.
+So in The Strategic Stop I lay out nine vital pauses designed to increase human well-being and effective living in and out of the workplace; seven practices to include in the regular rhythm of your life: Start with rest, State your Why, Strengthen self-awareness, Shift limiting beliefs, Sharpen strengths, Surround yourself with support, and sabbath your time.

 These seven strategic stops will transform the way you work, manage, and live because you are you choosing to be more intentional about the kind of life you want to live.
 You are refusing to allow the urgent to dictate your priorities.
 You are taking back your life in order to really live your life.
 You are allowing yourself to come face to face with your fullest human potential by embracing your identity as a human “being” not merely a human “doing.”